 As we all shift to working in the virtual world, we thought we would share some best practices that MERAK has built up over the years of working remotely.
 Microsoft Teams is our platform of choice to facilitate our meetings (internal and external) but these practices likely apply to other platforms.

 Familiarize yourself with the toolbox

 Every meeting platform is different so take a few minutes to familiarize yourself with all of the tools at your disposal.
 From screen sharing to muting participants, those that can quickly work their way through will make great meeting moderators.
 If need be, create a test meeting beforehand to build up your comfort level.
 Remember, participants might need some extra help the first time too.

 Start with a fresh reboot and close apps

-Video conferenceing tends to consume more resources that our regular work.
+Video conferencing tends to consume more resources than our regular work.
 Give your computer a fresh reboot before your meeting to free up resources.
 This also includes closing down any non-essential apps, they will just clutter things.

 Be aware of your background

 Our home offices are typically a bit more personalized than boardrooms.
 If you have privacy concerns, remove personal items like pictures and books.
 Use the Blur My Background feature in Microsoft Teams to obfuscate what you can’t remove.